 Trump: 'Wouldn't Bother Me' If FBI Talked With All Kavanaugh Accusers

-President Trump said Monday he wants a "comprehensive" re-investigation of Supreme Court nominee Judge Brett Kavanaugh so long as it's over within the one-week timetable as laid out in the Senate compromise reached Friday.
+President Trump said Monday he wants a "comprehensive" reinvestigation of Supreme Court nominee Brett Kavanaugh so long as it is over within the one-week timetable as laid out in the Senate compromise reached Friday.

-Trump said it "wouldn't bother me" if FBI investigators talked with all three women who have leveled allegations about sexual misconduct against Kavanaugh — allegations which the federal appeals court judge has denied — or pursue whatever other avenues they deem appropriate.
+Trump said it "wouldn't bother me" if FBI investigators talked with all three women who have leveled allegations about sexual misconduct against Kavanaugh — allegations that the federal appeals court judge has denied — or pursue whatever other avenues they deem appropriate.

 What's important is that the bureau must "go quickly," Trump said, because Kavanaugh has "been treated horribly" and he's been the victim of a "very unfair" process.

-"What his wife is going through," Trump said.
-"What his beautiful children are going through is not describable.
+"What his wife is going through," Trump said, "what his beautiful children are going through is not describable.
 It's not fair."

-Trump pledged in a White House Rose Garden press conference that he would not constrain the FBI's inquiry but he also so far has not released the written scope of work that lays out the assignment to the bureau.
+Trump pledged in a White House Rose Garden news conference that he would not constrain the FBI's inquiry, but he also so far has not released the written scope of work that lays out the assignment to the bureau.

-Democrats led by the Senate Judiciary Committee's ranking member, Sen. Dianne Feinstein of California, have called for the White House to back up its assurances about the FBI investigation by revealing what, specifically, it has written in its instructions.
+Democrats led by the Senate Judiciary Committee's ranking member, Dianne Feinstein of California, have called for the White House to back up its assurances about the FBI investigation by revealing what, specifically, it has written in its instructions.

 Trump didn't discuss whether he might release the written scope of work.